Matevito/portfolioTest/README.md

         TOKEN_=<Access token value>
         TOKEN_secret=<Access token secret>

 - **2.2.5** Run the app locally.
-Chose the first option for development pourposes and the second to just run the api.
+Chose the first option for development purposes and the second to just run the API.

         npm run dev
         npm node